Dedicated egress IPs

 Verify egress IPs

-To check if your device is using the dedicated egress IPs:
+To check if your device is using the correct dedicated egress IP:

 - Verify that the device is connected to your Zero Trust organization through the WARP client.

 - Determine the source IPv4 address of your device by going to

 - Determine the source IPv6 address of your device by going to

 - Verify that the source IPv4 and IPv6 addresses match your dedicated egress IP.